PaddyMc/nft-authenticator/workshop-slides/part-1.md

 6. *Initiating the NFT Authenticator Workshop:* Start the NFT Authenticator workshop, applying your knowledge to a practical implementation.
 ```

-This informative session will give insights into enhancing the security and usability of the Osmosis blockchain with a reference implementation of and authenticator.
+This session will give insights into enhancing the security and usability of the Osmosis blockchain with a reference implementation of an authenticator.